Insurance Coverages

 With insurance it is just the opposite, you are betting that something bad will happen (a car accident) in order to get a payout.

-My point: insurance companies have the odds against you, and just like casinos they are turning record profits.
+My point is - insurance companies have the odds against you, and just like casinos they are turning record profits.

 Insurance companies often increase those profits by paying less than they have to.

-They do this by reducing cost in different areas of the auto claim.
+They do this by reducing costs in different areas of the auto claim.

 It is not unusual to see an insurance company trying to nickel and dime you (or your body shop, chiropractor, medical doctor, tow truck driver, rental car provider, etc.) on what is rightfully yours.

-Therefore, you need to know your coverages and insurance terms, and what exactly they mean.
+Therefore, you need to know your coverages and insurance terms, and know exactly what they mean.
 These pages will explain the insurance coverages, terms, and definitions in simple terms.

 It is important to note that the objective of all insurance coverages is to indemnify the wronged party.
-Indemnification means “to put the person back in the position they would be if the accident never happened.”
+Indemnification means “to put the person back in the position he was in before the accident happened.”
 Basically, they have to make you whole again.

 Achieving true indemnification is very difficult and sometimes impossible.
 No one can make the accident disappear or make a bodily injury go away.

-The insurance company will try to put the injured victim as close as possible to that position they were before the accident by making monetary payments.
+The insurance company will try to put the injured victims as close as possible to the position they were in before the accident by making monetary payments.

 Most insurance coverages are targeted or designed to do that.
-To put the wronged party back on the position they were before the accident.
+To put the wronged parties back to the position they were in prior to the accident.

 They will argue that because of this concept, they can depreciate your damages.
 They will tell you that your car did not have “new parts.”

-You had a used vehicle and therefore they will put you “back on the same position” you were.
-A used vehicle had used parts.
+You had a used vehicle and therefore they will put you “back to the same position” you were in.
+A used vehicle has used parts.

-State legislators have made law to carry certain insurance coverages; however, you are only required to carry liability insurance.
+State legislators have passed laws that require drivers to carry certain insurance coverages.
+However, most states only require liability insurance.

 When there is an insurance claim against you, your insurance company covers that person (the claimant).